 3. The type of roof previously installed and the number of layers

 Most homes have one layer of asphalt shingles, but some have two layers.
-Crazy right!
 This happens when bad contractors skip the important step of tearing off the roof completely down to the decking.
 The more material that must be scraped off, the greater the price due to labor and disposal charges.
 This cost is normally calculated by weight.